barty-s/art-quiz-app/README.md

 ### Features

-- Nav Bar - The title of the quiz is visible in larger text and directly underneath are links taking the user to the About section or the Play section.
-The user's score is not lost on navigating to the About section.
-The game is refreshed on clicking the 'Play' link.
+- Nav Bar - The title of the quiz is visible in larger text and acts as a link to the homepage and refreshes the game when clicked.
+Directly underneath are links taking the user to the About section or the Play section.
+The user's score is not lost on navigating to the Play or About section as the game essentially begins on page load.

 <img src="readme/nav-bar.png">